BioGeneTools/SociaLife/README.md

 4. Getting married and having children will increase all the 3 parameters.

->We will be happy to hear your feedback or willing to contribute.
+**We will be happy to hear your feedback or willing to contribute.**
-*we will be happy*